lchrzaszcz/colorize/README.md

 Installation
 ============

-Just copy colorize.py to plugin directory in terminator installation (for example: /usr/share/terminator/terminatorlib/plugins)
+1. Copy colorize.py to plugin directory in terminator installation (for example: /usr/share/terminator/terminatorlib/plugins)
+2. Enable plugin in plugin preferences (Right click on terminator > Preferences > Plugins > click colorize)

 How to use
 ==========